MerginMaps/python-api-client/README.md

 $ mergin --help
 Usage: mergin [OPTIONS] COMMAND [ARGS]...

-  Command line interface for the Mergin client module.
+  Command line interface for the Mergin Maps client module.
 For user authentication on server there are two options:

    1. authorization token environment variable (MERGIN_AUTH) is defined, or